 HAPPY NEW YEAR to our Friends & Volunteers!

-2012 also brought us a number of new friends and volunteers who became a part of the CPPR family.
+2013 brought an amazing group of volunteers closer together and a number of new friends and volunteers who became a part of the CPPR family.
 To them we say "thank you!" and "welcome"!
 Volunteers really DO make a difference!
 More lives can be saved ... more little Precious Personalities get a second chance to live out their lives surrounded by love.
 Read more »